Gun owners hopeful new premier open to “sensible” reforms

 “What we don’t know, is whether this State Government is drafting its legislation with the National Firearm Agreement in mind.”

-He said those set to be impacted most deserve an open, transparent and honest process to ensure any proposed reforms consider impacts on industry and achieve best community safety standards.
+He said those set to be impacted most deserved an open, transparent and honest process to ensure any proposed reforms considered impacts on industry and achieved best community safety standards.

 “The WA Nationals believe any reform process must be driven by common sense,” Mr Love said.